Are vendor relationships costing more than your contracts let on?

 That’s precious time spent researching vendors, completing demos, negotiating price, and onboarding or implementing a new service or solution.

 And then there’s compliance.
-Anxiety over staying on the right side of regulators could mean you’re overpaying for vendor services.
+Anxiety over staying on the right side of regulators could mean you’re overpaying for vendor services, as pointed out by the team at CU Today.

 Not to mention your legal team.
 Their work doesn’t come cheap, and short-term contracts mean you’re using them more.
 Along with lawyers, other administrative burdens emerge.